 As far as I can tell, the first planned gift is a tad bit older — by about three thousand years.

-You have to stretch all the way back to the golden age of ancient Israel.
-King David, former shepherd and giant-slayer, reigned over the kingdom of Israel and Judah for forty years.
-He conquered Israel’s mortal enemies, brought the Ark of the Covenant to Jerusalem, and built a splendid residence for himself and his family.
+You have to stretch all the way back to what’s been called “the Golden Age of ancient Israel.”
+King David, former shepherd, musician and giant-slayer, reigned over the kingdom of Israel and Judah for forty years.
+David had conquered Israel’s mortal enemies, brought the Ark of the Covenant to Jerusalem, and built a splendid residence for himself and his family.
 But something was lacking.

-One night, David summoned the prophet Nathan, and said something like, “Why should I be living in a palace while God’s Ark resides in a tent?”
+One night, as the story goes, David summoned the court prophet Nathan to his side, and said something along the lines of, “Why should I be living in a palace, while God’s Ark resides in a tent?”
 (2 Samuel 7:2)

 Defer That Gift

 Nathan initially gave David the go-ahead to build a temple for the Ark, but that night “the word of the Lord came to Nathan,” and the message was: God wasn’t exactly complaining about the lack of a temple.
 Nevertheless, a house of worship would be built — just not yet.